BLACK FACES IN GREEN SPACES

 Inspire young Black Americans to pursue forest and conservation careers by telling the stories of Black Americans who have taken this career path and who have advice and resources to share.

-By releasing Black Faces in Green Spaces: The Journey of Black Professionals in Green Careers guide, we are hoping to provide youth with awareness of the many jobs in the forest and conservation sector and advance the conversation within the sector through the representation of many inspiring stories from historical and current environmental heroes.
+By releasing Black Faces in Green Spaces: The Journeys of Black Professionals in Green Careers, we are hoping to provide youth with awareness of the many jobs in the forest and conservation sector and advance the forest and conservation sector.
+We also hope to advance the conversation within the sector by sharing many inspiring stories from historical and current environmental heroes.

 Explore one of the spotlights from the guide to learn about the type of information included, like: